Autumn Festivals – Celebrating the Harvest

-Seasons change on Earth due to the tilt of Earth axis toward the sun.
+Seasons change on Earth due to the tilt of the Earth axis toward the sun.
 When the Northern hemisphere is tilted toward the sun we get summers in the Northern hemisphere.

 In winters opposite is true, the Northern hemisphere is tilted away from the sun.
 But on one day during the third week of September, the daylight hours and nighttime hours are about equal.

 We call this day as autumn equinox.
 The word equinox means ” time of equal days and nights” and it is the first day of autumn in the Northern hemisphere.

 Autumn is the time when daylight decreases day by day and weather grows colder.
 Just as spring is the time for planting, autumn is the time of harvest.

-Today, as in the past, a series of harvest festivals brightens this season of increasing darkness.
+Today, as in the past, a series of harvest festivals brighten this season of increasing darkness.
 Harvest festivals date back to a time when people first began to grow their own food.

 To ancient people, a successful harvest was a matter of life or death.
 If crops were damaged by early frost or rain, entire families might go hungry or starve.